kwur/new-kwur-site/_posts/2008-10-27-cmj-day-2-i-probably-should-have-invested-in-earplugs-kenny.md

   </p>

   <p>
     There was no shortage of noise rock at CMJ, but A Place To Bury Strangers was, in my opinion, by far the best of the pack.
 They took the stage wordlessly but not silently, blasting their dark take on shoegaze with the volume set to 11.
-I&#8217;d heard that these guys put on a hell of (a loud) show, and I was not disappointed.
+I’d heard that these guys put on a hell of (a loud) show, and I was not disappointed.
 There were industrial undertones playing throughout the show, with strong tension between the solid, churning bass and the wild, almost chaotic guitar line.
 The visual show (rare among other acts ) was impressive as well.
 I stood close to the stage (which, unsurprisingly, was pretty empty) to get a few good shots of the band, and as a result was partially deaf (hence the title) afterward.
   </p>

   <p>